Skip to main content

 It isn’t always easy to know how to keep orchids alive.
 Orchids are stunning, unique looking, and have the unfortunate reputation of being hard to care for.
 That doesn’t mean you should give up on your dreams of having a lovely orchid garden, though!

-If you find yourself craving an orchid or suddenly in possession of an orchid that you aren’t sure you know how to take care of, here are some recommendations for keeping your orchids alive indoors.
+If you find yourself desiring an orchid or suddenly in possession of an orchid that you aren’t sure you know how to take care of, here are some recommendations for keeping your orchids alive indoors.

 Difficulty